-Marjorie Gallet has certainly made a name for herself in Roussillon.
-Her sublime, schist terroirs, old Carignan and Grenache roots, and precise vinification certainly help, but it’s her rigour and talent that truly make her stand out from the rest.
+Marjorie Gallet quickly made a name for herself in Roussillon.
+Her sublime, schist terroirs, old Carignan and Grenache vines, and precise vinification certainly helped, but it’s her rigour and talent that truly made her stand out from the rest.
+Now in the hands of Thibault Ponthier, the estate is still going strong.

-The choices made in the vineyard and the winery bring the best out of each white and red cuvée that Gallet has been crafting since 2001.
-From Vienne, and a background where big, family meals with wine were ffrequently enjoyed, at just 23 years old she got some friends involved in order to kick start her project: to create a domain from scratch and make her own wine.
+The choices made in the vineyard and the winery bring the best out of each white and red cuvée that Marjorie Gallet crafted from 2001 until 2024, when she handed over the reins of the estate.
+At just 23 years old, Marjorie Gallet, from Vienne in the Rhône Valley and used to big, family meals where wine was frequently enjoyed, got some friends involved in order to kick start her project: to create an estate from scratch and make her own wine.
 When she arrived in Roussillon, she was struck by ‘its violent nature’ and charmed by the diversity of its terroirs.

 Before launching herself into this venture, Marjorie Gallet had worked with Gérard Gauby where, far from simply learning a technique, she developed her whole approach to winemaking.
-Together with her husband Stéphane, who she met in 2008, she pushed the domain on, impassioned by the deep conviction that ‘nature is essential, the place confers its energy to the wine, and the light of Roussillon brightens without burning’.
-This was the beginning of their organic and biodynamic production.
+Together with her husband Stéphane, who she met in 2008, she pushed the estate on, impassioned by the deep conviction that ‘nature is essential, the place confers its energy to the wine, and the light of Roussillon brightens without burning’.
+This was the beginning of their organic and biodynamic production, gaining certificates in 2010 and 2013, respectively.

 Simplicity, logic, and understanding are at work in every gesture.
 The wines are matured in Burgundian barrels or in concrete vats, depending on the fruitiness of their character.
 They perfectly express the spirit of the winemaker: ‘a mixture of strength and elegance’.